WritheM/Wallace/plugins/rrdstats/README.md

-# rrdstats plugin for botPlug
+# rrdstats plugin for Wallace

 This plugin provides the basic stats of the broadcast to your preconfigured RRD API.